 Our API is accessible via SSL and requires the use of an assigned API Key, and your account username and password.
-Similarly our API allows API users to securely transfer bulk data where it is stored in a secured location outside the document root of our Web server, then deleted upon import.
+Similarly our API feature allows users to securely transfer bulk data where it is stored in a secured location outside the document root of our Web server, then deleted upon import.

 Customer Data Security:

 We do not store your credit card number in any way.
-We use an industry-standard PCI compliant recurring billing feature from Authorize.net to handle your credit card transactions.
+We use an industry-standard PCI compliant recurring billing feature from Braintree and Authorize.net to handle your credit card transactions.
 Authorize.net is the Internet’s leading payment gateway, and we are certified Authorize.net developers.

 The software behind MetaLocator.com has been deployed over 1600 times in 62 countries over 2 years.
 This “life in the wild” has given our developers the time and experience to prove it’s security.
 We practice a “defence in depth” approach to data security, providing multiple levels of protection.
 Since MetaLocator.com is a hosted service, our proprietary software lessens our attack surface much greater than a distributed application.